Community Advisory Board (CAB)

 - Facilitate new connections between the University, CHAI and community-based organizations.

 - Obtain community feedback to inform aging and diversity policy statements and recommendations.

 The application period for the current year is closed.
 However, we welcome and accept applications year-round.
 New applicants will be considered during the following application period or sooner if the need arises.
-If you are not selected to serve on the CAB, we will seek to match your interests with opportunities on our Equity and Community Engagement Committee and/or special events including research and educational opportunities.
+If you are not selected to serve on the CAB, we will seek to match your interests with other opportunities in CHAI and/or special events including research and educational opportunities.

 You can apply for the CAB in several ways:

 - Via email: Complete the PDF application form (Spanish version) and email it to firstname.lastname@example.org

 - By mail: Print the PDF form and send to:

 420 Delaware St S.E.

 If you have any questions or need assistance with the application, please email us at email@example.com or call Elma Johnson at 612-626-9515.

 Interested in our Community Advisory Board?
 Apply to join online